Reproducibility: Reproducible research in practice

 A 2018 study published in the journal PLOS ONE found that 14.4% of a sample of public health statistics researchers had shared their data or code or both.

 There have been initiatives to improve reporting and hence reproducibility in the medical literature for many years, beginning with the CONSORT initiative, which is now part of a wider initiative, the EQUATOR Network.

 This group has recently turned its attention to how better reporting might reduce waste in research, especially biomedical research.

 Reproducible research is key to new discoveries in pharmacology.
 A Phase I discovery will be followed by Phase II reproductions as a drug develops towards commercial production.
 In recent decades Phase II success has fallen from 28% to 18%.
 A 2011 study found that 65% of medical studies were inconsistent when re-tested, and only 6% were completely reproducible.

 Some efforts have been made to increase replicability beyond the social and biomedical sciences.
 Studies in the humanities tend to rely more on expertise and hermeneutics which may make replicability more difficult.
 Nonetheless, some efforts have been made to call for more transparency and documentation in the humanities.

+CODECHECK, in which an independent codechecker re-runs the computations underlying a paper and issues a certificate when the results are reproduced, is an open science initiative collaborating with journals and conferences — most extensively with the AGILE conference on geographic information science organised by the Association of Geographic Information Laboratories in Europe, whose reproducibility review of full paper submissions implements the CODECHECK principles — and its public register listed 132 certificates issued between 2019 and 2026.

 Noteworthy irreproducible results

-Hideyo Noguchi became famous for correctly identifying the bacterial agent of syphilis, but also claimed that he could culture this agent in his laboratory.
-Nobody else has been able to produce this latter result.
+Hideyo Noguchi claimed that he could culture the bacterial agent of syphilis in his laboratory.
+Nobody else has been able to produce this result.

 In March 1989, University of Utah chemists Stanley Pons and Martin Fleischmann reported the production of excess heat that could only be explained by a nuclear process ("cold fusion").
 The report was astounding given the simplicity of the equipment: it was essentially an electrolysis cell containing heavy water and a palladium cathode which rapidly absorbed the deuterium produced during electrolysis.
 The news media reported on the experiments widely, and it was a front-page item on many newspapers around the world (see science by press conference).
 Over the next several months others tried to replicate the experiment, but were unsuccessful.

 Nikola Tesla claimed as early as 1899 to have used a high frequency current to light gas-filled lamps from over 25 mi away without using wires.
 In 1904 he built Wardenclyffe Tower on Long Island to demonstrate means to send and receive power without connecting wires.
 The facility was never fully operational and was not completed due to economic problems, so no attempt to reproduce his first result was ever carried out.

-Other examples which contrary evidence has refuted the original claim:
+Other examples where contrary evidence has refuted the original claim: